|

 in the source system.
 Users will be notified of this the scope of event types

-which are included in the timeline for their particular organisation's implementation
+which are included in the timeline for their particular

-of MaST during training.
+organisation's implementation of MaST during

 ·